EpocSquadron/coreos-devenv/Readme.md

 ### Installation

-Simply download this repo to the directory you will be storing your website projects.
+Simply download this repo and copy it to the directory you will be storing your website projects.
 Typically this is `~/Sites` or `~/Projects`.
+You can optionally elect to copy over only the files that are absolutely neccesary.

+	$ cd ~/Destination
+	$ cp ~/path/to/downloaded/repo/Vagrantfile .
+	$ mkdir .coreos-devenv
+	$ cp -r ~/path/to/downloaded/repo/.coreos-devenv/scripts .coreos-devenv/
+	$ cp -r ~/path/to/downloaded/repo/.coreos-devenv/mysql-data .coreos-devenv/

 > Don't clone this repository into that directory, as this repository will unneccesarily track your changes to your databases.
 It may also fool you into thinking you have a repository in `~/Sites/some-project` when in fact you are commiting to this respository.